BeamIO-Inc/espa-product-formatter/README.md

     file extension to .xml.
   * Fixed a bug in the MODIS support of obtaining the tile number from the file name to populate the htile, vtile in the global XML file.
+  * Modified the angle band routines to detect if the angle bands have been previously generated.
+If so, then the bands are not regenerated.
+This is a fix for calling LaSRC followed by LaORCA and having two different listings of the angle bands in the XML file.
+When converting the ESPA format to another format, both listings will attempt to be converted.
+The second listing could fail if remove source files is used for the conversion because the files are removed after converting the first listing.